Hake Family

 Descendants of John Hake of Devon, England (alive 1606)

-The direct line to Libby is
+The direct line to Libby Shade (the author of this website) is believed to be

 (1) John Hake & Grace